This Is How You Can Get To Budapest City Center From the Airport: Options with Prices

 Shared Transfer

-Booking a shared transfer is a favorable transfer solution to travel from the airport to downtown Budapest.
+Booking a shared transfer is a convenient way to travel from the airport to downtown Budapest.
 The official airport shuttle service provider is miniBUD, operating shared shuttle buses on a door-to-door model between the airport and any address in central Budapest.

 Their main information desk is right in the baggage reclaim area, next to belt 4, and there is another desk in the arrivals area.
 You can book the transfers in advance through their website, but it is not even necessary, as they take bookings in person on the spot too, since their service runs 24/7, every 15–25 minutes.